IntelliTect-Samples/EWU-CSCD396-2023-Fall/Assignment1.md

 The purpose of this assignment is to solidify your learning of:

-- Using Git to a make a PR
+- Using Git to make a PR
-- Set Up Azure Subscription
+- Set up your Azure subscription
+- Create Resource Group
+- Create a storage account in the resource group
+- Create a script to list the resources in the subscription
+- Create an action that runs the script and lists the resources in the action's log

 ## Instructions

 1. Fork class repository ❌✅
-2. Clone forked repository ❌✅
+2. Create Assignment 1 Branch and Sync branch from class repo ❌✅
-3. Create a branch for your changes and checkout to it
+3. Clone your repo/branch to your computer
-   - Suggested branch naming Assn1/{your-name} ❌✅
-4. Set Up Azure following SettingUpAzure.md ❌✅
+5. Set Up Azure following SettingUpAzure.md ❌✅
-5. Create a script called Assignment1.ps1 ❌✅
+6. Create a script called Assignment1.ps1 in the Assignment1 folder ❌✅
    - Set a variable named subscription_id in your PowerShell file and set the value as a string your subscription ID. ❌✅
+8. Create an App ID with a property of your repo name ❌✅
+9. Add the App ID as a contributor to your subscription ❌✅
+10. Create Assignment1.yml Action (in the workflows folder) ❌✅
+   - Authenticate to Azure ❌✅
+   - List resources in the subscription ❌✅
-6. Commit your changes and create a PR against the class repository. ❌✅
+11. Commit your changes and create a PR against the class repository.  ❌✅

 ## Extra Credit
+From the script, create a resource in Azure and have it be part of the list, then delete the resource.